dimagi/greenhouse-tools/README.md

 ```

 and follow the instructions!
 If you do not specify an output file,
-your output will be saved to `output/scorecards.csv`.
+your output will be saved with the job title to the `output/` directory.